Edit Managed Apple ID formats in Apple Business Manager

 In Apple Business Manager , click Accounts in the sidebar.

-Search for accounts in the Search Accounts field, then select the accounts you want to edit.
+Search for accounts in the Search Accounts field and select the accounts you want to edit.

-Click Edit in the Accounts row, then do one of the following:
+Click Edit in the Accounts row and then do one of the following:

 Change the domain name structure.

-Click Close, or wait until the activity has finished, then click Done.
+Click Close, or wait until the activity has finished and then click Done.